 Visual Basic for Applications in short VBA is the programming language related to Microsoft Excel.
 Sometimes this feature remains turned off for a workbook.
-In order to have enabled macro Excel workbook, there are some easy ways that we can follow.
-I am going to explain three simple and easy ways to enable macro in Excel workbook.
+In order to have the macro Excel workbook, there are some easy ways that we can follow.
+I am going to explain how you can enable an Excel workbook with macros in five simple and easy ways.
 I hope it will be helpful for Excel users.

 Introduction of Excel Macro

 A Macro is a set of instructions that can be used to automate a task or series of tasks.
 Macro Programming in Visual Basic for Applications is used in Microsoft Office applications (VBA).
-Numerous operations, including document formatting, computations, and the insertion of text or images, can be automated using macros.
+You can automate numerous operations, including document formatting, computations, and the insertion of text or images, using macros.
 Other programs, including Microsoft Word or PowerPoint, can also be controlled by macros.

 Excel Macro Enabled Workbook Extension

 In terms of working with Excel, we use the file extension .xlsx.
-If the file is saved with this extension, the file won’t support Macro which is a programming language.
+If you save the file with this extension, the file won’t support Macro which is a programming language.
 Macro-enabled workbooks have the file extension .xlsm.
 You need to change your file extension from .xlsx to .xlsm if you want to enable macro in a file.

 1. Changing File Extension to Enable Macro